FPupillo/LMM_workshop/lmmworkshop.md

     ## 5       1  2.42  2.44       5  0.121 -0.338    9.85       2
     ## 6       1  2.42  2.44       6 -0.554 -0.555    7.13       2

-How can we deal with such a dataset?
-We can aggregate values at the participant level, then run OLS

 ``` r
 # We are assuming that RT are normally distributed